California state bar seeking to strip John Eastman’s law license over election lies

 Eastman was top member of Trump’s legal team during post-election bid to overturn his defeat

-John Eastman, who led Trumpworld’s legal bid to overturn the results of the 2020 presidential election, could be stripped of his license to practise law after he was hit with 11 charges stemming from his efforts fuelled by Trump’s election lies.
+John Eastman, who led Donald Trump’s legal bid to overturn the results of the 2020 presidential election, could be stripped of his license to practise law after he was hit with 11 charges stemming from his efforts fuelled by the former president’s election lies.

 The State Bar of California’s Chief Trial Counsel George Cardona announced the case against Mr Eastman on Thursday.